Cheshire1922/NahidaGC/README.md

 1. Make sure to have MongoDB Installed
 2. Install FiddlerClassic as well
-3. Run them and press on Start.cmd, if there are any issues you can open an Issue I guess, i'll try my best to help
+3. Run them both, and press on Start.cmd, if there are any issues you can open an issue I guess, i'll try my best to help
 -----------------------------
 Ah also, make sure to patch your UserAssembly.dll
 as for the game itself, I can't link it sorry